Table of Contents

 Hot Springs: visit a hot springs lodge or hike to a primitive hot spring.
 Check out my list of unique places to stay below for the best hot springs for elopements!

-Ice Skate an Alpine Lake: if you’re a skating couple, then let’s hit up a frozen alpine lake so you can lace em up and take a spin on that raw ice.
-Not all alpine lakes freeze smoothly so you definitely want a photographer who knows which ones do. 😉
+Ice Skate on an Alpine Lake: if you’re a skating couple, then let’s hit up a frozen alpine lake so you can lace them up and take a spin on that wild ice.
+Not all alpine lakes freeze smooth so you definitely have to do some research to know the best lakes for ice skating.

 Need Adventure Elopement Timeline Ideas?